MS in Chemistry (Biochemistry)

 Advising

 Following admission to the chemistry graduate program, students are advised by the graduate coordinator and by the faculty thesis supervisor.
-Students must consult with three faculty members before deciding on a thesis advisor.
-Students who are fully qualified upon admission and make the expected progress can normally finish the degree in two years
+Students should consult with three faculty members before deciding on a thesis advisor.
+Students who are fully qualified upon admission and make the expected progress can finish the degree in two years

 Financial Aid